Houdini 21.0 Character KineFX

 Assemble a scene with two characters

 On each of the APEX Scene Add Character SOPs, specify a name for the character in the Character Name parameter.
-See animation workflow for more information on assembling a scene for animation.
+See animation workflow for more information on assembling an animation scene.

 /